commercialhaskell/stack/doc/nix_integration.md

 nix-repl> haskell.compiler.ghc<Tab>
 ```

-You can type and evaluate any nix expression in the nix-repl, such as
+You can type and evaluate any nix expression in the nix repl, such as
 the one we gave to `nix-instantiate` earlier.

 **Note:** currently, stack only discovers dynamic and static libraries